 If your school offers these courses, you may have students eligible to receive the Seal of Climate Literacy this year!
-At least one full year of a qualifying science course is required, the other coursework may be in another content as long as it includes climate literacy principles (Spanish).
-Contact the DPS Sustainability Team to seek approval for a course not listed below.
-A minimum of 20 credits of approved coursework is required for eligibility.
+At least one of the two courses must be a science course, the other may be another content as long as it includes climate literacy principles.